rglaue/borgbackup_archive_purge/README.md

 archives from the archived copy of the borg repository so that it maintains archives within a certain time range.

-##### Version 1.1
+##### Version 1.2
-Version 1.1 adds support for defining the Starting Date to begin evaluation of purging archives.
+Version 1.2 - better evaluation for determining saved archives Version 1.1 - adds support for defining the Starting Date to begin evaluation of purging archives.
+Version 1.0 - initial version

 ## Why you would not want to use this program